eajupi/spaziergaeng/README.md

 ## Installation
 To install the game, follow these steps:

-1. Download the folders from this repository as a `.zip` file.
+1. Download the folder from the following link as a `.zip` file.
+(Link: https://drive.google.com/file/d/1gFBVT2jaRJdhpwdG2bQf11i83HfX6GNP/view?usp=drive_link)
 2. Extract the archive on your PC.
 3. Inside, you should find an `.exe` file.
 Run it to start the game.